Surgical Procedures: Prostatectomy

 • Laparoscopic (many small incisions).

-Surgery to treat prostate cancer can lead to nerve damage.
-This can stop you from being able to have an erection.
+Surgery to treat prostate cancer can cause nerve damage, making you unable to have an erection.
 Nerve-sparing surgery may be an option for some patients.
-Your surgeon will talk to you about your surgery and options for nerve-sparing.
+Your surgeon will talk to you about your surgery and options.

 What are the risks of prostate surgery?